Analyzing Anheuser-Busch InBev (BUD) and Its Competitors

 |2.35

-Anheuser-Busch InBev presently has a consensus price target of $129.25, suggesting a potential upside of 19.74%.
+Anheuser-Busch InBev currently has a consensus price target of $129.25, indicating a potential upside of 19.74%.
 As a group, “Malt beverages” companies have a potential downside of 7.52%.
-Given Anheuser-Busch InBev’s stronger consensus rating and higher possible upside, analysts clearly believe Anheuser-Busch InBev is more favorable than its peers.
+Given Anheuser-Busch InBev’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Anheuser-Busch InBev is more favorable than its peers.

 Summary